Chris Christie: GOP Could Win Back House, Senate with Trump's 'Working-Class Base'

 Banks said Republicans should focus on issues affecting the working class, such as immigration, trade, “anti-wokeness,” “Main Street vs. Wall Street,” and big tech.

-Banks has discussed his memo with House Republican leader Kevin McCarthy (R-CA).
+Banks has discussed his memo with House Republican Leader Kevin McCarthy (R-CA).

 Not all Republicans have embraced Banks’ vision for a working-class GOP.